nanostores/i18n/README.md

 }
 ```

-**Note:**: translations cannot have a higher level of nesting than the example
+Translations should be a flat structure (key → translation), without a nested
-above.
-This means that translations are limited to a single level for each
+keys. pluralization (`count()`) and other helpers doesn’t introduce
-component; pluralization does not introduce additional nesting.
+additional nesting, since they are count as an translation.

 #### Parameters